sungnga/react-ecommerce/react-frontend/README.md

   - Import the authenicate method: `import { authenticate } from '../auth'`
   - Inside the signin() method, if the user is successfully signed-in, call the authenticate() method to save the data in local storage
   - For 2nd arg callback function, set the redirectToReferrer property state to true.
 This will redirect user after the data is saved in local storage
+- Check to see if user jwt is in local storage
+  - In dev tools, click on Application tab.
+Click the localhost list under Storage section

 **6. Implement user signout**
 - Upon signing out,